Jiuso1/easyP754/README.md

 ### Class diagram

-The class diagram has helped us a lot to create an organized and readable software for humans.
+The class diagram has helped us a lot to create organized and readable software for humans.
 [uml.txt](src/main/resources/uml.txt) has PlantUML code that generates the following class diagram.

 ![Class diagram](src/main/resources/uml.png)

-1. ApplicationView asks user a text input.
+1. ApplicationView asks the user for a text input.
 2. UserInput generates a 100%-OK input for Calculator.
 3. Calculator generates a UserOutput for a given UserInput, with all calculation data stored in Calculation.
 4. ApplicationView shows UserOutput to the user.

-We've applied **Model View Controller** design pattern, but in future we'll add more design patterns!
+We've applied the **Model View Controller** design pattern, but in the future, we'll add more design patterns!

 ### To do

-1. Fix negative basis bug.
+1. Fix the negative basis bug.
 Explanation: If you enter -a^b easyP754 computes (-a)^b.
 2. Improve GUI.
 The graphical user interface should be easy to use and read.
 3. Launch first release.